 How Your Body Stays Cool

-When your body temperature goes above normal 37º C (or 98.6º F) two processes, vasodilation and sweating kick in to remove heat from the body.
+When your body temperature goes above normal 37º C (or 98.6º F) two processes, vasodilation (or widening of the blood vessels) and sweating kicks in to remove heat from the body.
 In vasodilation, veins and capillaries expand, and the heart pumps harder to send blood to the outer layers of the skin where it can be cooled.
 When the outside air is warmer than your body temperature you start to sweat.
 The evaporation of the sweat from your body helps cool it.
 But on hot, humid days, evaporation is reduced and this cooling process is slowed down.